adamdav/flutter-av/README.md

 # av

-An audio/video recording and streaming package for Flutter.
+An audio/video plugin for Flutter.

 ## Installation